Week 11: Embedded Networking and Communications

 Each of these boards was embedded in a custom-designed and milled PCB.
 The design and fabrication process was completed during Week 8: Electronics Production, and reused here to showcase real-world embedded communication.

-Through this networked setup, I understood the trade-offs between protocols, the importance of voltage and pin configuration, and the joy of making things blink, beep, and display sarcastic messages when everything finally works.
+Through this networked setup, I understood the trade-offs between protocols, the importance of voltage and pin configuration, and the joy of making things blink, beep, display sarcastic messages, or smile when the soil is moist enough.

 Checklist